cjgammon/Hydrogen/README.md

 # Hydrogen
-Intended to be a super Lightweight Canvas Display List for drawing and animating objects on 2D Canvas
+Intended to be a SUPER Lightweight Canvas Display List for drawing and animating objects on 2D Canvas

 Below is an example of how to use with a loaded texture named `tex.jpg`.
 ```